TheFantaz/MPresBot/README.md

 # MPresBot (Minecraft President Bot)

-A bot that follows you using Mineflayer.
+A Minecraft bot that follows the specified player.
+Intended to be for a fun challenge of beating the game while keeping the bot alive.

+## Resources Used
+- Javascript
+- Used a premade Nodejs package

 Chat Commands (any case):
   - "drop": Drops all items in it's inventory (except for armor)